 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The SL2 and the T6i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Canon SL2 and Canon T6i along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon SL2 (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||9.8||no|

 |Canon G9 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||8.2||6||YES|

 |Canon 77D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|

 |Canon M6 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|

 |Canon G7 X (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||6.5||7||YES|